 Before You Begin

-The master KDC is configured.
-Clocks are synchronized, as described in Synchronizing Clocks Between KDCs and Kerberos Clients.
+Make sure the master KDC is configured and the clocks are synchronized as described in Synchronizing Clocks Between KDCs and Kerberos Clients.
 To fully test the process, you need several clients.

 Follow the instructions in Configuring Kerberos Clients.

 Use the kadmin command.

 denver # /usr/sbin/kadmin -p kws/admin Enter password: xxxxxxxx kadmin:

 Note that when the principal instance is a host name, the FQDN must be specified in lowercase letters regardless of the case of the domain name in the naming service.